Mangalore International Airport: Statistics

-Presently, it ranks 12 in the list of airports with international passenger traffic after Delhi, Mumbai, Chennai, Kochi, Bangalore, Hyderabad, Kolkata, Thiruvananthapuram, Ahmedabad, Kozhikode, Tiruchirappalli international airports.
+Presently, it ranks 12 in the list of airports with international passenger traffic after Delhi, Mumbai, Chennai, Kochi, Bengaluru, Hyderabad, Kolkata, Thiruvananthapuram, Ahmedabad, Kozhikode, Tiruchirappalli international airports.
 The airport had 8.91 lakh passengers in the FY 2011-12 and witnessed a growth rate of 5.44%.
 According to the airport sources, it has a target of achieving 16 lac passengers traffic in the FY 2016–17.

 Air cargo complex

 Air cargo complex of the airport was commissioned in the year 2013.

 Major commodities are fresh vegetables, chilled fish, ornamental fish, cashews, flowers and machinery parts.

 Connectivity

 KSRTC (Karnataka State Road Transport Corporation) operates Airport low-floor Volvo bus services from Mangalore Central Railway Station and Manipal to Mangalore International Airport.
-Taxis ply between the airport and the city of Mangalore.
+Taxis ply between the airport and the city of Mangaluru.
 Prepaid taxi service is available around the clock at the airport counter in the arrival hall.